 For work to actually work, your tools have to help you connect business-critical knowledge with the people who need it.

-Today we’re beginning the rollout of Slack canvas, a new surface where teams can create, organize and share essential information—all inside Slack, your productivity platform.
+In April we rolled out Slack canvas, a surface where teams can create, organize and share essential information—all inside Slack, your intelligent productivity platform.

 Capture and curate knowledge for anything and everything

 If Slack is the place where work happens, canvas is where knowledge is created and shared across teams.
 Canvases enhance the real-time collaboration you have in channels by offering an evergreen place to organize and share information of any kind.
-It’s a new way of working and will help teams spend less time searching for information, and more time moving work forward.
+It’s a new way of working, helping teams spend less time searching for information and more time moving work forward.

-When paired with the new Slack platform, you can even embed no-code workflows* inside a canvas, increasing discoverability of these automations while providing more context around how it can be used.
+When paired with the updated Slack platform, you can even embed no-code workflows inside a canvas, increasing discoverability of these automations while providing more context around how they can be used.
 For example, you can embed a button to request a corporate phone or create an IT request, right within the canvas containing your corporate policy.

 Organize and streamline team processes